Ellis (1797 ship)

-Ellis was a French prize, captured in 1797, possibly built that year also.
+Ellis was a French prize, captured in 1797, and possibly built in that year also.
 Liverpool merchants purchased her.
 She made five complete voyages as a slave ship in the triangular trade carrying enslaved people from West Africa to the British West Indies.
-She was lost at sea on 23 April 1806 on her sixth voyage before she could take on any captives.
+She was lost at sea on 23 April 1806, on her sixth voyage before she could take on any captives.

 Career

 Ellis first appeared in Lloyd's Register (LR) in 1797.

-1st enslaving voyage (1797–1798): Captain James Soutar acquired a letter of marque on 18 September 1797.
+1st voyage transporting enslaved people (1797–1798): Captain James Soutar acquired a letter of marque on 18 September 1797.
 He sailed from Liverpool on 26 October.
+In 1797, 104 vessels sailed from English ports, bound for the trade in enslaved people; 90 of these vessels sailed from Liverpool.